The Faces of Facebook

 Through the Pin button users optionally sign in via Facebook to pinpoint their picture on the page and see where they show up in relation to their friends.

 I received thousands of emails.
-Most of them media requests, many congratulating, some weird ones, several job offers, paid projects proposals and few threatening.
+Most of them media requests, many congratulating, some weird ones, several job offers, paid project proposals, and few threatening.

 I want to share these two.